Skip all navigation Skip to page navigation

 Fee: $0

-Program Description: The packaging and shipping of clinical laboratory specimens is regulated by the U.S. Dept. of Transportation (DOT), the International Civil Aviation Organization (ICAO) and the U.S. Postal Service (USPS) as a Class 6 hazardous material.
+Program Description: The packing and shipping of clinical laboratory specimens is regulated by the U.S. Dept. of Transportation (DOT), the International Civil Aviation Organization (ICAO) and the U.S. Postal Service (USPS) as a Class 6 hazardous material.
 The primary goal of these regulations is to ensure the safety of individuals, animals and the environment against risks associated with transporting hazardous materials.

 Federal law requires specific training and testing of all individuals "…who affect the transport of hazardous materials in commerce.”
-The North Carolina State Laboratory of Public Health is sponsoring this program to assist employers in certifying their employees to safely collect, package and ship Category A, Category B, Exempt Human and specimens that result from the possible exposure to a chemical terrorism or chemical threat agent.
+The North Carolina State Laboratory of Public Health is sponsoring this program to assist employers in certifying their employees to safely collect, pack and ship Category A, Category B, Exempt Human and specimens that result from the possible exposure to a chemical terrorism or chemical threat agent.
 Attendance will assist in maintaining compliance with the College of American pathologists (CAP), JACHO, and DOT regulations in effect as of March 2011.

 Plan: This intermediate level course integrates lectures and discussions with “hands-on” function specific training so that participants can demonstrate their understanding of the fundamentals necessary for proper classification, marking, labeling, packing, and documenting of Division 6.2 hazardous materials for transport by land, air and U.S. mail.